 The riverbank is a 1/4 mile river path offering views of natural beauty.

-A community of volunteers have worked tirelessly to maintain and preserve this stretch of riverbank.
+Volunteers have worked tirelessly to maintain and preserve this stretch of riverbank.

 Ravenswood Manor